 A minimum of 3 credits of BIOL495 or HONS497.
-Biology majors may elect to complete a minimum of 3 credits of original research in a topic of mutual interest with a Biology Department staff member and present this original work in the form of a senior thesis.
+Biology majors may elect to complete a minimum of 3 credits of original research in a topic of mutual interest with a Department of Biology staff member and present this original work in the form of a senior thesis.
 This research experience may be supported by a research scholarship.